 To understand this term plan better, we have to look into the advantages.
 Let us move forward with its benefits.

-There are various types of term plans and life insurance policies available in the market that offer returns, but they (in many cases) are market-linked and are not guaranteed.
+Various types of term plans and life insurance policies available in the market offer returns, but they (in many cases) are market-linked and are not guaranteed.